We pick out ten young players to watch in the coming year – and decade.

 Hanna Bennison (SWE, 17 – Rosengård)

 Still only 17, Bragstad scored three goals at Women's U19 EURO in July, including two against eventual winners France.
-Although her season for Trondheims-Ørn was ended prematurely in September by injury (just after agreeing a new contract), she is clearly a big attacking talent with the potential for further breakthroughs on her return.
+Although her season for Trondheims-Ørn was ended prematurely in September by injury, just after agreeing a new contract, she is clearly a big attacking talent with the potential for further breakthroughs on her return for the club renamed Rosenborg, for who her father Bjørn Otto Bragstad played.

 Lauren Hemp (ENG, 19 – Manchester City)